thydel/infra-plays-18/README.md

 We no can add public plays using private data (or migrate old plays needlessly in private repos to public repos)

-# Add add the keys of all admins to root account
+# Add the keys of all admins to root account

 ```
 add-adm-key-to-root.yml